School of Computing and Information Technology

 From part-time courses such as an Introduction to Computing and IT level to full–time courses such as HND in Computing, the School of Computing and IT has the course to suit your needs.

-Across four campuses the School of Computing and IT delivers part-time courses in a range of subjects from purely recreational, such as how to become familiar with using a digital camera and processing and manipulating the image, to courses with more of an industrial bias such as the City & Guilds in System Support and Network Administration.
+Across four campuses the School of Computing and IT delivers part-time courses in a range of subjects from purely recreational, such as how to become familiar with using a digital camera and processing and manipulating the image (Adobe Photoshop), to courses with more of an industrial bias such as the HNC in Computing and Systems Development.

-Also on offer are the courses, such as Computer Software Levels 1/2/3 that allow the complete beginner to progress to a Level 3 qualification gaining valuable experience in word-processing, databases, spreadsheets, DTP, presentation graphics and use of the Internet.
-A very popular course is the European Computer Driving Licence which can be also undertaken on a distance learning basis.
+Also on offer are courses, such as the European Computer Driving Licence (ECDL) that allow the learner to achieve an internationally recognised qualification gaining valuable expertise in word-processing, databases, spreadsheets, DTP, presentation graphics and use of the Internet.
+As well as a taught course, the ECDL can also be undertaken on a distance learning basis.

-Aimed at the student who wants to gain a nationally recognised qualification in Computing and IT these courses are delivered over two campuses with a range of entry levels from GNVQ Foundation in Computing and IT, to HND in Computing.
+Aimed at the student who wants to gain nationally recognised qualifications in Computing and IT.
+These courses are delivered over our four main campuses, Afan, Brecon, Neath & Newtown, with a range of entry levels from the BTEC Level 1 Diploma in IT , to the BSC (Hons) in Computing and Information Systems.

-The full-time courses also include the Applied A Level in Computing and IT, A Level in Computing and A Level in IT.
-The majority of our students progress to Higher Education gaining a degree or HND.
+Our full-time Computing & IT courses also include the Level 2 Extended Diploma in Information & Creative Technology, the Level 3 Extended National Diploma in IT and A Level Computer Science.
+The majority of our Level 3 students progress to Higher Education gaining a degree or HND.

 Up-to-date hardware and software are used in the School with all PCs having Internet access in a state-of-the-art Electronic Learning Centre.
-Software such as the Macromedia suite is used extensively.
+Software such as the Adobe suite are used extensively.
 PC construction and network development are carried out in bespoke laboratories.